tuva-health/tuva_empi/docs/docs/getting-started/index.md

 To get started with installing and using Tuva EMPI, you have a couple options.

-## Development environment
+## Local demo environment

-If you'd like to simply evaluate Tuva EMPI in a local environment, see [README.md](https://github.com/tuva-health/tuva_empi).
+If you'd like to simply evaluate Tuva EMPI in a local environment, see [Local demo environment](./local-demo-environment.md).

 ## Production environment

-Otherwise, if you are looking for guidance on how to deploy Tuva EMPI in a production environment, see [Production Environment](./production-environment).
+Otherwise, if you are looking for guidance on how to deploy Tuva EMPI in a production environment, see [Production environment](./production-environment).